 FoodNet Meals on Wheels provides home-delivered meals-on-wheels, community center meals, nutrition assessments, nutrition counseling, and help applying for SNAP benefits (formerly Food Stamps) for older adults and other persons in Tompkins County.
 Foodnet Meals on Wheels, 2422 N Triphammer Rd, Ithaca, NY 14850 (607) 266-9553.

 Food Bank of the Southern Tier distributes food and other grocery products to more than 165 member agencies that then serve people in need, such as food pantries, soup kitchens, shelters and other hunger relief organizations in Broome, Chemung, Schuyler, Steuben, Tioga and Tompkins Counties.
-They also offer direct food distribution programs including the BackPack Program™ and Mobile Food Pantry (sites are included in the first Food Pantries link listed above).
+They also offer direct food distribution programs including the BackPack Program™ and Mobile Food Pantry.

 Friendship Donations Network (FDN) rescues fresh nutritious food from stores, restaurants and farms that would be thrown away and redistributes it to food pantries and community feeding sites where it reaches people in need.
 Here is the list of programs they serve, but to find a pantry on any day of the week, go to the first Food Pantries link listed above.
 FDN also coordinates a pilot-program in Ithaca called Neighborhood Food Hubs in which gardeners can donate extra vegetables to local food pantries.